-Conventional asset allocation promotes being well diversified across a variety of asset classes.
-In theory, if your assets are spread out you decrease the likelihood of an underperforming asset class taking down the entire portfolio.
+Conventional asset allocation promotes the importance of diversifying across a variety of asset classes.
+In theory, if your assets are spread across various asset classes, the risk of one underperforming asset class taking down the entire portfolio is significantly reduced.

-Let’s look at a strategic buy and hold moderate allocation from Schwab.
-We aren’t picking on Schwab, as virtually all custodians have a similar strategic “buy & hold” portfolio for sale built on generic diversification principals.
+For instance, let’s examine a strategic buy-and-hold moderate allocation from Schwab.
+We aren’t picking on Schwab, as virtually all custodians have a similar strategic “buy & hold” portfolio for sale built on generic diversification principles.

-While small changes may be made over time, overall this portfolio will hold this breakdown of asset classes in perpetuity.
+While minor adjustments may occur over time, overall, this portfolio will hold this breakdown of asset classes in perpetuity.

 We don’t believe in always diversifying among asset classes.